ShanThatos/portfolio/public/blogs/c2bf-p1/index.md

 #### Reading Data From Program Memory
 This is by far the most important part of the BF CPU.
 For every instruction, we need to **read** the current instruction data from memory, and then **read** the data at the addresses in the instruction.

-In the Computation units block, I dedicated a 'query' unit that is solely responsible for reading/writing data from memory. <!-- TODO LINK query unit here  -->
+In the Computation units block, I dedicated a ['query' unit](https://github.com/ShanThatos/compile-pythonic-to-bf/blob/main/c2bf/compile/mem/workspaces/compute.py#L17) that is solely responsible for reading/writing data from memory.

 We'll first focus on marking the addressed unit in the memory. \
 Here's what that would look like (pseudocode BF code):